Open the Tunnels page in my.cubepath.com to view your point-to-point network tunnels and BGP connections.

 What a tunnel is

 A tunnel is a point-to-point link between CubePath and your own infrastructure.
-Each end of the link is a peer: one CubePath IP Peer and one Client IP Peer.
-This lets traffic route between your remote network and CubePath over a dedicated connection, with optional BGP for dynamic route exchange.
+Each end is a peer: one CubePath IP Peer and one Client IP Peer.
+Traffic routes between your remote network and CubePath over that dedicated link, with optional BGP for dynamic route exchange.

 The Tunnels list